indiana-university/rivet-react/src/components/PageContent/LinkHub/LinkHub.md

-Use the link hub component to show a list of links with optional descriptions.
+(Deprecated) Use the link hub component to show a list of links with optional descriptions.

 Link hubs are often used on website home pages, section index pages, and landing pages to guide the user toward resources related to a single topic.